BonellPatinoE/CCR10-in-Myeloma/README.md

 ID strings against pre‐defined regular expressions.

 RNAseq data analysis about CCR10 expression in primary samples from coMMpass (MMRF) IA19A.
 This analysis was performed using DESeq2 (v1.34.0) package in R (v4.1.2) as well, using 'apeglm' for LFC shrinkage and “gprofiler” (v0.2.2) for for gene list functional enrichment analysis and namespace conversion.

+The RNAseq data files were loaded and processed through DESeq2 (v1.46.0)15 in R (v2025.05.0+496), 'apeglm' for LFC shrinkage16 and “gprofiler2” (v0.2.3) for gene list functional enrichment analysis and namespace conversion.
+Sample‐level cytogenetic metadata, including translocations (NSD2, CCND1) and copy‐number alterations (del17p13, gain1q21, and del1p22), were extracted from the provided SeqFISH files and merged by sample identifier.
+Only bone‐marrow (“BM”) specimens were retained.
+Using clinical and survival information in CoMMpass, We fit a Cox model using survival package18 (v3.8‐3)

 Bioinformatic analysis performed at Wiita Lab at the University of California, San Francisco (UCSF).